English

 Grade 9 (Required) | Credit: 1

-English 9 is designed to strengthen students’ academic literacy—the skills of reading, writing, and reflection that are essential to success in high school.
+This course is designed to establish a common knowledge of as well as strengthen students’ academic literacy skills essential to success in high school, including reading, writing, and reflection.
 Participating in the course’s literate community and sharing ideas and work with others helps students develop both expressive and collaborative skills.
-Students explore themes of coming of age, respecting differences, human dignity, and justice.
-Students may read The Curious Incident of the Dog in the Night, The Secret Life of Bees, Twelfth Night, Twelve Angry Men, and To Kill a Mockingbird.
-Students write personal responses, response to text essays, creative pieces, and other assignments as time and interest allow.
-The English 9 course includes an ‘embedded honors’ option for students to pursue.
-Titles for the embedded honors option will likely include: Look me in the Eye: My Life with Asperger’s, The Hate U Give, The Other Wes Moore, and Go Set a Watchman.
+Students explore themes of coming of age, respecting differences, human dignity, and justice, with a focus on how stories shape our world.
+Students read The Someday Birds, The Hate U Give, and Gather.
+Students write personal responses, response-to-text essays, creative pieces, and other assignments as time and interest allow.
+This course includes an embedded honors option.

 Grade 10 (Required) | Credit: 1

-In English 10, students read Sandra Cisneros’s The House on Mango Street, Emily Bernard’s Black is the Body: Stories from My Grandmother’s Time, My Mother’s Time, and Mine, as well as Steinbeck’s classic Of Mice and Men, and Shakespeare’s Romeo and Juliet.
+In English 10, students read Sandra Cisneros’s The House on Mango Street and Emily Bernard’s Black is the Body: Stories from My Grandmother’s Time, My Mother’s Time, and Mine, and Shakespeare’s Romeo and Juliet.
 In addition, students study contemporary plays, poems, and a “Book Group” novel they choose from a list of offerings.
 Students write responses to literature, personal essays, poetry, and vignettes.
 The course asks students to explore their own sense of identity and voice as readers and writers.
-“The Anthology Project, “ a TA tradition, highlights this exploration.
+“The Anthology Project,” a TA tradition, highlights this exploration.
 Students collect excerpts of both original and published literature that feel important to them—citing all sources and exhibiting their own artistic touch.
 To cap off the project, students formally present their anthologies to an audience.
-The English 10 course includes an “Embedded Honors” option.
+This course includes an embedded honors option.

 ENGLISH ELECTIVE COURSES